 How to Manage Multiple Projects

 Different industries, companies and project management offices (PMOs) have different views on how many projects a project manager can handle.
 Often the number will depend on the size, complexity, and significance of the projects, as well as the capability of the individual manager.
-However, it’s becoming less common that project managers only have one project at a time.
+However, it’s becoming less common for project managers to only have one project at a time.

-3 steps to managing multiple projects
+Top tips for managing multiple projects

 Step 1: Create an integrated plan and schedule